hodcroftlab/hodcroftlab/_people/keno-strotjohann.md

 date: 2025-07-25
 ---

-Keno Strotjohann is a PhD student in the EVE group, where he's studying the evolution and recombination dynamics of polio and non-polio enteroviruses.
-Originally from Germany, he joined the team as an MSc student in 2024 and was inspired to stay on as a PhD student.
-He holds an MSc in Biochemistry from the University of Heidelberg, but during his master’s discovered a stronger pull toward computational research than lab work, trading the pipette for the keyboard.
+Keno Strotjohann is a PhD student in the EVE group, studying the evolution and recombination dynamics of polio and non-polio enteroviruses.
+Originally from Germany, he joined the team for his master's thesis in 2024 and subsequently continued as a PhD student.
+He holds an MSc in Biochemistry from the University of Heidelberg, but during his master’s discovered a stronger pull toward data analysis and bioinformatics than lab work, eventually shifting his focus entirely to computational research.

-His current research focusses on applying and developing new computational methods to study recombination in enteroviruses, with a particular emphasis on vaccine-derived polioviruses.
-Recently, he has also explored the evolution of human coronaviruses and developed an interest in protein structure prediction methods to better understand the structural and functional consequences of genetic change.
+His current research focuses on applying and developing new computational methods to study recombination in enteroviruses, with a particular emphasis on vaccine-derived polioviruses.
+Recently, he has also explored the evolution of human coronaviruses and developed an interest in protein structure prediction/modeling to better understand the structural and functional consequences of genetic change.

-Outside of his research work, Keno can often be found running along the Rhine or in the beautiful Swiss mountains, reading a good book with a cup of tea in hand, or playing the piano.
-Much like his research, these pursuits combine curiosity, focus, and an eagerness to follow interesting paths wherever they lead.
+Outside of his research work, Keno can often be found running along the Rhine, playing volleyball, or hiking in the Swiss mountains.
+He also enjoys unwinding with a book and a cup of tea, or playing the piano.